Sorted header abstract pattern

 After you reach 65, you become eligible to take all or some of your contributions, your employer’s contributions, the government's contributions, plus returns.
 In short, the whole thing.

-How fast you open the tap is up to you: keep it off for now and leave your money invested in KiwiSaver, open it slightly to drip-feed some income, or open it right up to spend or invest the entire amount (although you may not be able to rejoin KiwiSaver if you draw it down entirely).
+How fast you open the tap is up to you: keep it off for now and leave your money invested in KiwiSaver or open it slightly to drip-feed some income.
+Our retirement navigator can help you chart your spending.

 There’s no rush – you can leave your money where it is while you work through all the issues and decide.
 For example, if you want to make regular withdrawals, there may be a minimum amount required or some fees.